Skip to content

 Prepare calibration data for quantization methods such as GPTQ.

-See utils.calibration.prepare_calibration_dataset for details.
+See calibration.calibration_data_loader.prepare_calibration_dataset for details.

 Parameters: